screenfreeze/deskcon-desktop/README.md

 -------

 integrates your Android Device in the Desktop.
 Receive Notifications, Files and Commands from your mobile Device on your Desktop PC.
-The Data is send via a secure TLS Connection.
+The Data is send over a secure TLS Connection.
 The Connection is encrypted and authenticated with self-signed Certificates (RSA-2048 PK).